Retail Sales Promotion Strategies: How To Build Your Online Platform 👔

 1. Tech and Design Team

-The tech and design team are responsible for the experience of the customer from the moment they hit your landing page to the moment an order is processed in the warehouse.
-This team will handle microservice architecture, user experience, the development of technology to connect the back-end to warehouse management, order handling, and inventory synchronisation.
+The tech and design team are responsible for the customer’s experience from the moment they hit your landing page to when an order is processed in the warehouse.
+This team will handle microservice architecture, user experience, the development of technology to connect the back end to warehouse management, order handling, and inventory synchronisation.

 2. Operations Team

 This team handles everything that happens from the moment orders are placed until customers receive the package.
 This involves setting up the business warehouse.
 Establish stations for receiving, processing, packing, and sending out orders.
 A detailed inventory and SKU system are necessary, as well as customer support and logistics management with the delivery system.

 Product assortment teams will handle what customers see and how they can choose products to purchase.
 This team will assess the best items to launch with, taking care that the collection is cohesive.
 They analyse available inventory, establish a product range with exclusive bundles or promos for the online store, and consider freight + shipping of items.

 Creating a direct sales strategy?
 Read about building a pricing structure for your product range

 4. Marketing and Retail Sales Promotion Strategies Team